tsowell/wiremix/README.md

-# pwmixer
+# wiremix

-pwmixer is a TUI audio mixer for PipeWire.
+wiremix is a TUI audio mixer for PipeWire.
 Its interface is more or less a clone of ncpamixer's which was itself inspired by pavucontrol, so users of either should find it familiar.

 ## Installation

-pwmixer depends on Rust and the PipeWire libraries.
+wiremix depends on Rust and the PipeWire libraries.
 To install these:

 * Ubuntu: `sudo apt install cargo libpipewire-0.3-dev`
 * Debian: `sudo apt install cargo libpipewire-0.3-dev`